Our Favorite Action Cameras Tested & Fully Reviewed

-Action cameras are small and lightweight, ideal for mounting on a helmet, handle bar, and chest.
+These are small and lightweight, ideal for mounting on a helmet, handlebar, and chest.
 With a little help from housing, they are designed to be tough enough to withstand the elements of the outdoors.
-They often feature a wide-angle lens to be able to capture all that is going on in the frame, and help to bring a landscapes and activities to life by being able to share footage of whatever action is taking place.
+They often feature a wide-angle lens to be able to capture all that is going on in the frame and help to bring landscapes and activities to life by being able to share footage of whatever movement is taking place.

 - GoPro HERO6